Urban and Community Forestry

 • What do you do if city indicates removal of ash tree and you can't afford it?
 Quotes for removing 60ft tree over $5000!

-RP asked 3 months ago
+RP asked over 1 year ago

 If the city condemns your tree, please apply for the program and note that your tree has been condemned in your application.